RishabhRD/codeforces/learnings.md

   mod evaluates to negative.
 Solve them, and then solve the original question with composition function provided.

+- 1307C: Series like AP, GP is defined by a pair. i.e., each pair would be part of a sequence.

 ## Proving techiniques

 - If a and b are 2 dependent variables contributing to something, then without